Data breakdown at the Corona test center

 But where exactly were the errors that made such data mishaps possible in the first place?

-At more than 100 test centers, interfaces of the websites and web applications through which customers can register for a test and retrieve their result were available unprotected.
-Not only were these interfaces at the affected test centers inadequately secured, but even amateur computer users were able to view the results and other personal data of other customers by changing the last digit of their assigned customer ID number to view their results.
-To prevent this, so-called UUIDs and complex hash values (results) can be used in programming.
+More than 100 test centers had unprotected interfaces to websites and web applications that customers could use to register for a test and check their results.
+Not only were these interfaces of the affected test centers inadequately secured, but by changing the last digit of their assigned customer identification number to view their result, even lay computer users were able to view the result and other information. personal data of other customers.
+To prevent this, so-called UUIDs and complex hash values (results) can be used in the programming.

 In addition, it is said to have been possible to view online, in part via each customer account, in which test center who was being tested and when, and what the result was.